Advertisement

 Quiet 110W 60W 76%

 Altogether, Minisforum offers three desktop modes and a single mode intended for rack mount usage – aptly named “Rack Mode.”
-Of these, only Rack Mode has any kind of artificial fan speed limitations, though interestingly it does not have the highest TDP.
+Of these, only Rack Mode lacks any kind of artificial fan speed limitations, though interestingly it does not have the highest TDP.

 For the desktop modes, the options are for Performance, Balanced, and Quiet, each with progressively lower TDPs and fan speed limits.
 Quiet in particular is very laptop-like, being tuned for quick bursts of power while enforcing a rather low average TDP limit overall – and this being why it is still quieter than Balanced mode even though the fan limit is the same.
 Otherwise we have Performance mode, which lets the SoC fly at the cost of noise, and Balanced mode that does what it says on the tin.